dthies/moodle-qbehaviour_deferredallnothing/README.txt

 Copy this directory to question/behaviour/deferredallnothing in Moodle director.
 Login as admin to complete plugin installation.
 Then choose this behaviour while editng quiz settings.
-All questions in the quiz will always will receive zero or maximum marks when graded.
+All questions in the quiz will always receive zero or maximum marks when graded.

 All original files are copyright Daniel Thies 2015 dthies@ccal.edu and are licensed under the included GPL 3